GeneralCoder365/umd_ipelets/README.md

-# Ipelets for Convex Polygonal Geometry
+# Ipelets for the Convex Polygonal Geometry

 This repository contains a collection of **Ipelets** designed for various computational operations in **convex polygonal geometry**.
 These tools facilitate key operations used in the field, making it easier to manipulate and analyze convex polygons.